nairuzabulhul/Technical-Terms/README.md

 This repository for all Technical terminology that I am currently learning in the field of Software Engineering :

 All of the important terms with their basic explanation will be added periodically to this wiki...
-Feel free to fork it and add create

-your own version.
+Feel free to fork it and create your own version.

  Wiki Terms: https://github.com/nairuzabulhul/Technical-Terms/wiki